Potatoes For Health

 Nutrition on a Budget

 Fresh produce doesn’t have to break the budget, particularly when you count on potatoes.
 One serving–a medium, 5.3-ounce potato—will only set you back about $0.25.
 Pound for pound, potatoes continue to be one of the greatest values in the produce department.
+They have the highest score per dollar on providing potassium, fiber, protein, vitamins C and E, calcium, iron and magnesium.
 Potatoes serve up essential vitamins and minerals, fiber, and antioxidants, are low in sodium and are fat- and cholesterol-free.

 According to the USDA My Pyramid guidelines: